 Pack It Up

-Now that you know what to pack for visiting Alaska in winter, I hope you have some peace of mind surrounding the frigid temperatures that you will experience!
+Now that you know what to pack for visiting Alaska in winter, I hope you have some peace of mind regarding the frigid temperatures that you will experience!
 A winter trip to Alaska is a bucket list experience and you’re bound to have a wonderful time.

 Remember that you should make use of the layer system.
 The base layer is for wicking sweat, the mid-layer is for insulating, and the outer layer is for protecting.